Free school meals

 • Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

-• Universal Credit - your household income must be less than £7,400 a year
+• Universal Credit - your household income must be less than £7,400 a year, after tax and not including any benefits, or less than £616.66 per calendar month

-Children who receive any of the above benefits in their own right.
-For example, they get benefits payments directly, instead of through a parent or guardian.
-They can apply for free school meals.
+If children receive any of the above benefits payments directly, instead of through a parent or guardian, they can apply for free school meals.